 Kaafiya is very busy, yet she manages to keep on smiling.
 Customers are coming and going in her shop.
 Her small business in Luuq district of the Gedo region of Somalia is thriving.
 A lot has changed for her in just a few short months.

-Kaafiya is twenty seven years old and her small shop serves approximately 1,000 people in her village.
-An aura of happiness and fulfilment can be felt as she goes about serving her customers with a broad smile.
+Her small shop serves approximately 1,000 people in her village and an aura of happiness and fulfilment can be felt as she goes about serving her customers with a broad smile.

 Gender inequality and illiteracy rates are very high among girls and women in Somalia.
 A vast majority have fewer opportunities in the labour market and have lower economic empowerment when compared to men.